Art Show, Poetry & Photo Contest

 - Submit with completed entry form

-- Art must be picked up after the show on Saturday.
+- Art must be picked up after the show on Saturday at 4pm.

 Youth art will be judged in two categories, up to 10 years old, and 11 to 17 years old and they are eligible for the People’s Choice Award and Best of Show Award.
 Youth art must meet art entry requirements